risk-first/website/menagerie/Software-Dependency-Risk.md

 ## Types Of Software Dependencies

 The way to win, then, is to allow a language to be extensible as-needed with features written by third parties.
-By supplying mechanisms for extension a language can provide insurances against the [Boundary Risk] of adopting it.
-Although there are many ways of allowing such extension, we're going to consider 3 basic types of dependencies in this section:  tbd.
+By supplying mechanisms for extension a language can provide insurances against the [Boundary Risk](Boundary-Risk) of adopting it.
+Although there are many ways of allowing such extension, we're going to consider 3 basic types of dependencies in this section:
  - **Our own**: write some code ourselves to meet the dependency.
  - **Libraries**:  importing code from the Internet, and using it in our project.
 Often, libraries are Open Source (this is what we'll consider here).
- - **Services**: calling a service on the Internet, (probably via `http`)  This is often known as [SaaS, or Software as a Service].
+ - **Services**: calling a service on the Internet, (probably via `http`)  This is often known as [SaaS, or Software as a Service](https://en.wikipedia.org/wiki/Software_as_a_service).

 All 3 approaches involve a different risk-profile.
 Let's look at each in turn, from the perspective of which risks get mitigated, and which risks are accentuated.